wvchallenges/se-challenge-expenses/waexpenses/readme.md

 ## Simple installation

-If you have `ruby` and the `bundler` gem installed, the simple installation instructions are
+If you have `ruby`, the `bundler` gem, and a default Javascript runtime installed, the simple installation instructions are

   - launch a terminal
   - create an appropriate directory to store the code (*e.g.* `> mkdir git`)